Kraftbar/linux-essentials/config&docs/readme.md

   shortcut of their own (e.g. a sound-settings applet) need Super+Q or Alt+F4 instead.
-Tried making Ctrl+Shift+W do both (tab-first in terminal, close- window everywhere else) via `smart-close.sh` - technically worked, but was dropped along with `smart-tile.sh` when simplifying back to native-only behavior.
-If revisited: a global WM-level grab on Ctrl+Shift+W always wins over gnome-terminal's own accelerator, so tab-first-close requires either the `smart-close.sh` re-injection trick again, or (cleaner if it exists) a Cinnamon JS-level hook that can tell whether the focused app already handles the key before deciding to close the window.
+Tried making Ctrl+Shift+W do both (tab-first in terminal, close- window everywhere else) via `smart-close.sh` - technically worked, but was dropped when simplifying back to native-only behavior.
+If revisited: a global WM-level grab on Ctrl+Shift+W always wins over gnome-terminal's own accelerator, so tab-first-close needs either the `smart-close.sh` re-injection trick again, or - better, now that the snapping extension has proven the approach - a Cinnamon extension that grabs the key via `Main.keybindingManager` and checks the focused window's WM_CLASS before deciding whether to close the window or forward the key to the app.